• Skip to main content

 Will the results last after the treatment ends?

-MeRT encourages long-term brain changes.
-Some children may benefit from occasional follow-up sessions as they grow or reach new developmental stages.
+MeRT is designed to support long-term brain changes.
+Some individuals may benefit from follow-up or maintenance sessions as they grow or reach new developmental stages.

 What happens if we can’t complete the full program?